Willkommen auf den Seiten des Auswärtigen Amts

 How do I apply for a visa?

-You need an appoitment to submit your visa application.
+In case, you cannot use our online service, you need an appoitment to submit your visa application.
 Appointments can only be arranged through our online appointment system.

 At the moment the German Embassy in Spain does only provide information on the visa procedure and the required documents in German and Spanish.
 You may also consult the website of the German mission in your home country as the visa process is similar at all German missions abroad.